latex3/tagging-project/documentation/wtpdf/verbatim.md

   (which is more or less unusable in a one or two line Braille display.

-{% include youtube.html id="UkIT2je-sj8" width="medium" comment="vebatim alt by character"%}
+{% include youtube.html id="UkIT2je-sj8" width="medium" comment="verbatim alt by character"%}

 ## Using MathML for each symbol